-As England begin a busy winter of matches, BBC Test Match Special will broadcast ball-by-ball commentary on England's one-day international series in Sri Lanka.
+BBC Test Match Special will broadcast ball-by-ball commentary on England's triangular one-day series against Australia and India in January.

 BBC Radio will also have commentary on all games in the multi-format Women's Ashes series in July and August 2015.